U.S. Energy Information Administration logo

 Click to enlarge

-The industrial sector uses electricity to operate machinery and manufactureing facilities.
-Some industries—such as aluminum and steel manufacturing, use electricity for process heat, and other industries—such as food processors, use electricity for cooling, freezing, and refrigerating food.
+The industrial sector uses electricity to operate machinery and facilities.
+Some industries—such as aluminum and steel manufacturing—use electricity for process heat, and other industries—such as food processing—use electricity for cooling, freezing, and refrigerating food.
 Many manufacturers, especially pulp and paper and lumber mills, generate their own electricity for direct use, mostly in combined heat and power systems.
-Some manufactures sell some of the electricity that they generate.
+Some manufactures sell some of the electricity they generate.

-The Manufacturing Energy Consumption Survey (MECS) provides detailed data on electricity use by type of manufacturer and by major end uses in selected years.
+The Manufacturing Energy Consumption Survey (MECS) provides detailed data on electricity use by type of manufacturer and by major end use.
 The AEO provides estimates and projections for annual electricity purchases by the industrial sector and by type of industry and manufacturer.
-According to the AEO2023 Reference case, in 2022, manufacturers account for about 78% of total annual industrial sector electricity purchases, followed by construction (8%), mining (8%), and agriculture (7%).2
+According to the 2023 AEO Reference cases, in 2024, manufacturers account for about 77% of total annual industrial sector electricity purchases, followed by construction (8%), mining (8%), and agriculture (7%).2

 Electricity use in the United States is projected to grow slowly

-Although near-term U.S. electricity demand may fluctuate as a result of year-to-year changes in weather, trends in long-term demand tend to be driven by economic growth offset by increases in energy end-use efficiency.
-In the AEO2023 Reference case, the annual growth in total U.S. electricity demand is projected to average about 1% from 2022 through 2050.
+Although near-term U.S. electricity demand may fluctuate because of year-to-year changes in weather, trends for long-term demand tend to be driven by economic growth offset by increases in energy end-use efficiency.
+In the 2023 AEO Reference case, the annual growth in total U.S. electricity demand is projected to average about 1% from 2022 through 2050.